longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

     "amplio2/ocean.spec",
     ...

-That's it!
-Your tileset will now display the Alien units for any ruleset that supports them --- or rather, for any ruleset that uses the ``u.alien`` tag.
-Here's what it could look like:
+That is it!
+Your tileset will now display the :unit:`Alien` units for any ruleset that supports them --- or rather, for any ruleset that uses the ``u.alien`` tag.
+Here is what it could look like:

 .. figure:: /_static/images/tileset-tutorial/aliens_game.png
   :alt: A game screenshot with three alien units, two green and one red.